weszuidema/Assignment_03/README.md

 ![Head Exploding Gif](head-exploding-gif-tim-and-eric.gif)

 An analogy is that the sample is to the population as the bootstrap is to the sample.
-We are treating the sample distribution as an estimate of the populution distribution and then drawing samples from that estimated population distribution.
+We are treating the sample distribution as an estimate of the population distribution and then drawing samples from that estimated population distribution.

 To do the bootstrapping we will use the `bootstrap` function in the **tidyr** package.